How applying through PARTNERS secured my place at universityby Caroline Hardaker

 Sam was encouraged to apply to university through PARTNERS by his teacher.
 "It was mentioned a lot at college.
 It helped that my college lecturer actually got into Newcastle University through PARTNERS, so she'd always mention it!"

 Through PARTNERS, future students can receive a lower conditional offer to Newcastle University, and are fully supported from school or college to university.

 Applicants have to meet certain eligibility criteria, and as part of the programme complete a free summer school after Year 13 or their final year of college.
-This summer school gives future students a real taste of university life and, once their course begins, PARTNERS students are offered extra support while settling in.
+This summer school gives future students a real taste of university life.
+Once their course begins, PARTNERS students are also offered extra support while settling in.

-Sam is now employed as one of the activities assistants for the Give It A Go (GIAG) events programme, an initiative run by the Students’ Union which supports and encourages students to get involved with activities, make friends, and enrich their time at university by giving new things a go.
+Sam went on to work as one of the activities assistants for the Give It A Go (GIAG) events programme, an initiative run by Newcastle University's Students’ Union.
+The programme supports and encourages students to get involved with activities, make friends, and enrich their time at university by giving new things a go.

-‘I think PARTNERS gave me a good philosophy in regards to university, to just get involved in anything that's going on.
-There were so many benefits, and understanding how different university life would be helped me to feel more confident about going.’
+"I think PARTNERS gave me a good philosophy in regards to university, to just get involved in anything that's going on.
+There were so many benefits, and understanding how different university life would be helped me feel more confident about going."

-The PARTNERS Programme has been running since 2000 and is one of the most well-established supported entry routes to Higher Education of its kind.
+The PARTNERS programme has been running since 1999 and is one of the most well-established supported entry routes to higher education of its kind.

-Over 6,000 students have gone on to study at Newcastle University via the PARTNERS Programme.
+Over 8,000 students have gone on to study at Newcastle University via PARTNERS.
 It offers a range of support and opportunities to help you make a successful application to Newcastle University.
 Find out how PARTNERS could help you join us at Newcastle University.

 Published By Caroline Hardaker on 25/11/2019 | Last Updated 11/09/2023